The-OASIS-Project/The-OASIS-Project.github.io/docs/mirage.md

 }
 ```

-The "Global" section of the `config.json` file is your command center for setting up the foundational aspects of the HORIZON UI.
+The "Global" section of the `config.json` file is your command center for setting up the foundational aspects of the MIRAGE UI.
 Here's a breakdown to help you configure the system to its maximum potential:

 * **`Height` & `Width`:** Set the default height and width (`1440` pixels) for each eye of the UI display.
 This establishes the canvas size on which all UI elements will be placed.